 Couchsurfing.com first became a public website in 2004 as a way to match travelers with willing hosts.
-The site operates much in the way of other social websites such as Facebook; people add friends, build profiles, upload photos, and can send messages.
+The site operates much in the way as other social websites; people add friends, build profiles, upload photos, and send messages.

-Signing up for an account on couchsurfing.com is free, however, members can optionally pay a small fee to become "verified" for more credibility.
+Signing up for an account on Couchsurfing.com is free, however, members can optionally pay a one-time fee to become "verified" for additional credibility.

-Even when not traveling, you can use the groups and ambassadors to meet fellow travelers and interesting people at home!
+The groups on Couchsurfing.com are operated by local volunteers known as ambassadors.
+Local groups often have informal meetings and gatherings.
+Even when not traveling, you can use the groups and ambassadors to meet fellow travelers and fun people at home.

 Tip: Trying to learn a new language?
 Use Couchsurfing.com to find people from that country who may be passing through your hometown.
 Travelers are often happy to meet up for coffee and a practice session.